LankeyBoard/RulesGraph/generalRules.md

 slug: DYING

 ruleType: RULE\
 When your Health is reduced to 0, you have been mortally wounded and are Dying.
-Taking an Action or moving more than half your Speed costs 1 stamina.
+Taking an Action or moving more than half your Speed costs 3 Stamina.
 An ally can use the Help Action to aid you, removing the Stamina cost as long as they stay within 5ft of you.

 ## Last Stand

 slug: LAST-STAND

 ruleType: RULE\
-When you are hit by an Attack, before damage is rolled, if you are not Unconscious, you can opt to make a Last Stand to push yourself yourself to the absolute limit.
-You immediately and the start of each round of combat regain all of your Health & Stamina.
-If you are reduced to 0 Stamina or at the end of the 5 rounds, you die.
+At the start of your turn you can opt to make a Last Stand to push yourself yourself to the absolute limit.
+Immediately and the start of each round of combat you regain all of your Health & Stamina.
+If you are reduced to 0 Health or at the end of the 3 rounds, you die.

 ## Death